-- 6. Plaintiff FHCST uncovered Defendant's discriminatory policies and practices after receiving a complaint that homebuilders in the San Antonio area were not considering reasonable accommodations and modifications during the design and construction process.
-FHCST's investigation of Defendant's properties confirmed that Defendant was one such builder. - 7.
-Defendant's unlawful policies and practices have frustrated and impaired Plaintiff's mission to promote fair housing and eliminate discriminatory housing practices across South Texas.
-FHCST has been forced to divert significant resources to identify and counteract Defendant's conduct, which limits the potentially accessible homes to which FHCST can refer homeseeking clients with mobility impairments.
-FHCST launched an education and outreach campaign aimed at residents of Defendant's new subdivisions, to sales agents located at Defendant's many sales offices located in FHCST's service area, and to housing consumers.
-In addition, FHCST has educated residents regarding Defendant's policies and conducted a fulsome investigation of Defendant's subdivisions, including testing and resident surveys.
-Defendant's conduct has perceptibly impaired FHCST's mission because the resources expended in relation to Defendant's conduct have forced the organization to curtail or cancel other planned activities essential to its mission-including researching potential discrimination in apartment rentals, inperson education and outreach activities, and tester recruitment events-in an effort to mitigate the real-world impact of Defendant's unlawful conduct.
+- 5. Reasonable accommodation and reasonable modification requests must be assessed on a case-by-case basis and housing providers may not establish blanket policies categorically denying certain types of requests. - 6.
+Plaintiff FHCST uncovered Bella Vista's discriminatory policies and practices after receiving a complaint that homebuilders in the San Antonio area were not considering reasonable accommodations and modifications during the design and construction process.
+FHCST's investigation of Bella Vista's properties confirmed that they are one such builder. - Plaintiff's mission to promote fair housing and eliminate discriminatory housing practices across South Texas.
+FHCST has been forced to divert significant resources to identify and counteract Bella Vista's conduct, which limits the potentially accessible homes to which FHCST can refer homeseeking clients with mobility impairments.
+FHCST launched an education and outreach campaign aimed at residents of Bella Vista's new subdivisions, to sales agents located at Bella Vista's many sales offices located in FHCST's service area, and to housing consumers.
+In addition, FHCST has educated residents regarding Bella Vista's policies and conducted a fulsome investigation of Bella Vista's subdivisions, including testing and resident surveys.
+Bella Vista's conduct has perceptibly impaired FHCST's mission because the resources expended in relation to Bella Vista's conduct have forced the organization to curtail or cancel other planned activities essential to its mission-including researching potential discrimination in apartment rentals, in-person education and outreach activities, and tester recruitment events-in an effort to mitigate the real-world impact of Bella Vista's unlawful conduct. - 8.
+Plaintiff seeks injunctive relief, declaratory relief, and damages for Bella Vista's continuing violation of the federal Fair Housing Act, 42 U.S.C. § 3604, and the Texas Fair

-8. Plaintiff seeks injunctive relief, declaratory relief, and damages for Defendant's continuing violation of the federal Fair Housing Act, 42 U.S.C. § 3604, and the Texas Fair Housing Act, Tex.
+Housing Act, Tex.
 Prop.
 Code § 301.025.
-Defendant has made clear that it will maintain its discriminatory policies and practices, meaning that absent judicial redress, the consequent injury to FHCST will continue.
+Bella Vista has made clear that it will maintain its discriminatory policies and practices, meaning that absent judicial redress, the continuing violations of the fair housing laws and consequent injury to FHCST will continue.